SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 Before a timer job can be used, the timer job needs to know how to authenticate back to SharePoint.
 The framework currently supports the approaches in the **AuthenticationType** enum: **Office365**, **NetworkCredentials**, and **AppOnly**.
 Using the following methods also automatically sets the **AuthenticationType** property to the appropriate value of **Office365**, **NetworkCredentials**, and **AppOnly**.

-The following flowchart shows the steps to take, followed by detailed explanations on each approach.
+The following flowchart shows the steps to take, followed by detailed explanations of each approach.

 ![Flowchart of the authentication steps](media/timerjob-framework/rt4dZa3.png)